tamas-csanyi-cgi/bonnie/README.md

 ###### Q: Where can I get tasks I can work on?

 A: There are tasks for Bonnie in the "Issues" section on Github.
-You can create/claim/update the issues once it's discussed and approved (usually on Bonnie standups).
+You can create/claim/update the issues once they are discussed and approved (usually on Bonnie standups).